(A) What is restoration of food assistance benefits?

 (G) How is the amount of the restoration determined?

-After correcting the loss for future months and excluding those months for which benefits may have been lost prior to the twelve-month time limits, the county agency shall calculate the amount to be restored as follows:
+After correcting the loss for future months and excluding those months for which benefits may have been lost prior to the twelve-month time limit, the county agency shall calculate the amount to be restored as follows:

-(b) Offsetting claims - if a claim against an assistance group is unpaid or terminated as provided in rule 5101:4-8-19 of the Administrative Code, the amount to be restored shall be offset against the amount due on the claim before the balance, if any, is restored to the assistance group.
-At the point in time the assistance group is certified and receives an initial allotment, the initial allotment shall not be reduced to offset claims, even if the initial allotment is paid retroactively.
+(b) Offsetting claims - when a claim against an assistance group is unpaid or terminated as provided in rule 5101:4-8-19 of the Administrative Code, the amount to be restored shall be offset against the amount due on the claim before the balance, if any, is restored to the assistance group.
+At the point in time the assistance group is certified and receives an initial allotment, the initial allotment shall not be reduced to offset claims, even when the initial allotment is paid retroactively.

 (H) What are the payment methods of restoration?